MrMicky-FR/UltimateTNT/README.md

 The ultimate Bukkit TNT plugin: Timer, TNT Fly, Custom Name, Realistic explosion, Radius and lots more....

 ## Downloads
-You can download releases and find more information on SpigotMC: https://www.spigotmc.org/resources/ultimatetnt.49388/
+You can download releases and find more information on [SpigotMC](https://www.spigotmc.org/resources/ultimatetnt.49388/).